punlx/styledwind-intellisense/README.md

    - No additional configuration is needed if your `styledwind.theme.ts` is located at the project root (or not deeply nested).

 4. **No Extra Language Setup**
-   - By default, `.css.ts` files are treated as TypeScript (with `"files.associations": { "*.css.ts": "typescript" }` in your VSCode settings).
+   - By default, `.swd.ts` files are treated as TypeScript (with `"files.associations": { "*.swd.ts": "typescript" }` in your VSCode settings).
-   - The extension only triggers autocompletion for files ending with `.css.ts`.
+   - The extension only triggers autocompletion for files ending with `.swd.ts`.

 ## Installation